Poisoned classifiers are not only backdoored, they are fundamentally broken: Introduction

 \section{Introduction}

 Backdoor attacks~\citep{badnet2017gu, chen2017targeted,turner2019cleanlabel,htba2019saha} have emerged as a prominent strategy for poisoning classification models.
-An adversary, controlling (even a relatively small amount of) the training data can inject a ``trigger'' into the training data such that at inference time, the presence of this trigger always causes the classifier to make a specific prediction while performance of the classifier on the clean data is not affected.
+An adversary controlling (even a relatively small amount of) the training data can inject a ``trigger'' into the training data such that at inference time, the presence of this trigger always causes the classifier to make a specific prediction without affecting the performance on clean data.
 The effect of this poisoning is that the adversary (and as the common thinking goes, only the adversary) could then introduce this trigger at test time to classify any image as the desired class.
-Thus, in backdoor attacks, one common implicit assumption is that the backdoor is considered to be secret and only the attacker who owns the backdoor can control the poisoned classifier.
+Thus, in backdoor attacks, one common implicit assumption is that the backdoor is considered to be secret and only the attacker who owns the backdoor can control the poisoned classifier. \looseness=-1

 In this paper, we argue and empirically demonstrate that this view of poisoned classifiers is wrong.
-Specifically, we show that given access to the trained model only (without access to any of the training data itself nor the original trigger), one can reliably generate multiple alternative triggers that are \emph{as effective as} or \emph{more so than} the original trigger.
+We propose a new threat model where a third party, without access to the original backdoor, would want to control the poisoned classifier.
+Then we propose a attack procedure showing that given access to the trained model only (without access to any of the training data itself nor the original trigger), one can reliably generate multiple alternative triggers that are \emph{as effective as} or \emph{more so than} the original trigger.
 In other words, adding a backdoor to a classifier does not just give the adversary control over the classifier, but also lets \emph{anyone} control the classifier in the same manner.